MediciHouse07/Learning_Records/CSR_FinanceForManagers.md

 # Finance for manager Week4.6

+2024/10/05

+0000<->0700

+- seasonal companies
+- perfumes are seasonal
+- seasonal, one month with strong cash, another month with strong credit
+- for seasonal business, we should compute daily sales month by month

+# Finance for manager Week4.6

 2024/10/02

 - necessary for operations, you need to use cash to buy stuff for operaionts